 Elementary’s fit-out was designed and constructed by Josh McCallum of Wholegrain Studio.
 The brief was to accentuate the existing character of the building and work with local materials.
 McCallum and Nixon were excited to discover an old, timber-framed window during the 2016 renovation.
 It was revived to form a beautiful centrepiece for the bar.

-The menu features a few slow-cooked beef and pork sandwiches; all-day breakfast options; pastries; and smoothies.
+The tight menu features a few sandwiches; all-day breakfast options; pastries; and smoothies.
 If you’re not a coffee drinker, Elementary also serves ridiculously tasty peanut-butter and smoked hot chocolates.